Wednesday, July 31, 2024

 Aloha 'Oe

 This one's a comedy titled Freaky Tiki and it's set at a Hawaiian resort loosely inspired by the partly idyllic, partly creepy one in the HBO dramedy The White Lotus.
-Of course, the sex-charged plot lines of that Emmy-winning show would be wildly inappropriate for the schools that form the bulk of my customer base, but I figured I could do something clean and funny with that lush, tropical setting.
+Of course, the sex-charged plot lines of that Emmy-winning show would be wildly inappropriate for the schools that form the core of my customer base, but I figured I could do something clean and funny in that lush, tropical setting.

 That something came from another favorite show of mine, The Brady Bunch.